Business Agreements: 31 Types You Should Know

 22. Statement of work (SOW)

 An SOW is a contractual document used in project management to define responsibilities, timelines, deliverables, and liabilities in the scope of work.
 A properly drafted SOW helps align project goals, coming in handy when assigning projects to freelancers and independent contractors.
+SOW can also stand for scope of work, which is a subsection of a contract.

 23. Security and privacy addendum